ShubhraKumari/Python-codes/README.md

 # python codes
+Easy to understand python codes.
-Simple self explanatory python codes.
+The title is self explanatory for each file.